 How do we represent all parents’ views and how do we keep parents informed?
 Parents are invited to express their ideas/opinions/suggestions via committee members or through the head teacher.
 These are then discussed at the next meeting.
 The committee can then inform either the individual parent, or all the parents, of results of the meeting.
 The minutes from the meeting are also available on the school website or from the school office.

-Our next Parent Council meeting is on the 25th of May at 19:30
+Our next Parent Council meeting is on the 3rd October at 8pm (online – after parents evening)

 All parents are welcome to attend and are welcome to either take part in the discussions or just to hear updates from the council and the Head Teacher about the school.